-Hydrogen is a highly combustible gas and will explode on ignition when its concentration in air reaches any level between 4 percent and 74 percent.
-(Below 4% the concentration is too weak; above 74% there is not enough oxygen left in the air to support combustion.)
+Hydrogen is a highly combustible gas and will explode on ignition when its concentration in air reaches any battery the concentration is too weak; above 74% there is not enough oxygen left in the air to support combustion.)
 If you have reason to suspect excessive gassing, troubleshoot the battery and charging equipment.
 An unusually high usage of water indicates that excessive gassing is occurring.
 A list of eight probable causes and possible remedies are outlined in the "battery overheats during charge" section of the "Troubleshooting Chart" on page 24.
-A section entitled "Battery Gassing" on page 6 shows how to calculate the rate of hydrogen release for a specified battery.
+A section entitled "Battery Gassing" on page 8 shows how to calculate the rate of hydrogen release for a specified battery.